odoo/documentation/accounting/overview/main_concepts/intro.rst

 Of course, Odoo is mobile too.
 You can use it to check your accounts on the go.

-Try Odoo now, and join 2 millions of happy users.
+Try Odoo now, and join 2 million happy users.